Postgraduate study

 • data ethics

-• Core courses (30 credits) specific to your programme
+• core courses specific to your programme

-• EFI core courses (40 credits) which teach the essential, critical and hands-on data skills, climate change understanding, enquiry methods, ethical and creative capacities needed to underpin your programme-based studies
+• the ethical and creative capacities needed to underpin your programme-based studies

 Core courses

-EFI core courses
+Edinburgh Futures Institute core courses

 Optional courses

-Edinburgh Futures Institute offers a wide range of more than 40 optional courses taught by academic staff from many different discipline areas, including those associated with your programme.
-The exact courses will vary from year to year – in 2023-24 the courses associated with your programme may include:
+Edinburgh Futures Institute offers a wide range of optional courses taught by academic staff from many different discipline areas, including those associated with your programme.
+The exact courses offered vary from year to year.
+Optional courses from across the EFI postgraduate portfolio cover a range of themes and topics, such as:

-• Critical perspectives on how new technologies are changing society
+• critical perspectives on how new technologies are changing society

-• Data, programming and research skills that advance the skills taught in the EFI shared core
+• data, programming and research skills that advance the skills taught in the EFI shared core

-• How new and rapidly changing technologies and data sources are transforming the future of democracy
+• how new and rapidly changing technologies and data sources are transforming the future of democracy

 The project